nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 The **aud** field MUST match the identifier of the registered endpoint.
 This prevents the use of the JWT at any other endpoint.
 The endpoint reference is used for this. \([RFC7523](https://tools.ietf.org/html/rfc7523#section-3)\).
 An endpoint identifier contains a DID and a fragment.

 **5.2.1.7.
-Validate legal base**
+Validate authorization credentials**

-The **iss** fields contains the identifier of the actor, the **sub** field contains the identifier of the custodian and the **sid** field contains the identifier for the subject.
-A known legal base MAY be present at the authorization server/resource server side for this triple.
-If a particular resource may be accessed MUST be checked when accessing the resource.
-If no **sid** field is present, this check MUST be skipped.
-An `invalid_request` error MUST be returned when this validation fails.
+The **vcs** field contains the authorization credentials that determine the accessible resource.
+Each credential must valid according to the following rules:

+* The credential `issuer` equals the **sub** field of the JWT.
+* The credential `credentialSubject.id` equals the **iss** field of the JWT.
+* It is valid according to [RFC014](rfc014-authorization-credential.md).
+* The credential proof is valid.
+* The credential has not been revoked.
+* The credential has not expired.

+The credentials contain the policy and allowed resources that MUST be checked when the actor accesses the resources.

+The **vcs** field is not needed when actor and custodian ar the same.

 **5.2.1.8.
 Subject validation**